 My favorite jars: Simple Mason Jars.
 I bet you have some in your kitchen already.

-Turntables also work nicely and make quite a statement.
+If you’ve got the space, turntables also work nicely for snacks and make quite a statement.
 They can be helpful in an awkward corner.

 Hang Hooks or Baskets